0xNullLight/Project-3/README.md

-This branch is deditcated to learning Django; it is not associated directly with the project aside from it being a guide to understanding the thought process as we're learning both python/django.
+This branch is deditcated to learning Django & along the way, some stuff about python; it is not associated directly with the project aside from it being a guide to understanding the thought process as we're learning both python/django.

 **Note from Bee Vang:**